apereo/cas/docs/cas-server-documentation/integration/Delegate-Authentication.md

 CAS can act as a client using the [pac4j security engine](https://github.com/pac4j/pac4j) and delegate the authentication to:

-* A CAS server
+* CAS servers
-* A SAML identity provider
+* SAML2 identity providers
-* An OAuth2 provider: Facebook, Twitter, Google, LinkedIn, Yahoo and several other providers.
+* OAuth2 providers such as Facebook, Twitter, Google, LinkedIn, Yahoo, etc
-* An OpenID provider
+* OpenID providers
-* An OpenID Connect identity provider
+* OpenID Connect identity providers

 Support is enabled by including the following dependency in the WAR overlay: